RickOnGit/RickWotbMods/README.md

-# Welcome to my Wotb script
+# Welcome to my Wotb modding script

 - A "simple" tui script written in bash for installing and backing-up tons of mods quickly and with 0 effort.